catch-group/cl/cl.md

 ### 1.2.
 "Author"

-The original creator(s) of a Mod to which this License applies.
+The creator(s) of a Mod to which this License applies.

 ### 1.3.
 "Compatibility Patch"